rmetzler/articles/package_managers.md

 bundle install
 ```

-This comand also creates or updates a `Gemfile.lock`.
-This file contains the actually locked versions of the dependencies in the `Gemfile` + their transtive dependencies.
+This command also creates or updates a `Gemfile.lock`.
+This file contains the actually locked versions of the dependencies in the `Gemfile` + their transitive dependencies.
 The locked versions in the `Gemfile.lock` are specially important when you work with version ranges.
 The `Gemfile.lock` is something you checkin to your SCM and never change by hand!
 More to that on [bundler.io](http://bundler.io/).

 ### Pros